-This module gives you the opportunity to meet our academics and study a broad variety of topics.
+Our core module, ‘From Ancient to Modern: History and Historians’ is taught by a group of our lecturers whose research interests range from Ancient to Contemporary History.
+This module gives you the opportunity to meet our academics and study a broad variety of topics, often including subjects relating to the histories of Britain, Europe, Africa, the Americas, Asia and the Middle East.
 You'll get a taste of the Histories that you can choose to study in greater depth in your second and third years.

-Lastly, you choose a subject in another department.
+Finally, you choose a subject in another department.
 Again, we encourage our students to be bold and try new disciplines that they have not previously encountered.

 You could choose a course in Philosophy, Film Studies or Psychology, or use the flexibility of the degree structure to learn a new language or improve your language skills.
 Some of our students start Chinese, Italian, French, Spanish or German from scratch, or pursue advanced study of French, German or Spanish.